scil-vital/dwi_ml/doc/step_by_step/data_organization.rst

 2. Organizing your data
 =======================

 This is how your data should be organized before trying to load your data as a hdf5 file.
 This structure should hold wether you work with hdf5 or BIDS.

-**tractoflow_output:**

-    If you used tractoflow to preprocess your data, you may organize automatically the dwi_ml_ready folder (see below).
-We have started to prepare a script for you, which you can find in please_copy_and_adapt/**organizse_from_tractoflow.sh**, which creates symlinks between your tractoflow results and a dwi_ml_ready folder.
-We encourage you to modify this script in your own project depending on your needs.
+Below, we call "dwi_ml_ready" the folder with correct organization.

+*Hint:* use symlinks to avoid doubling your data on disk!

 **dwi_ml_ready**